 A little over a year ago, I learned the startling details of a Cold War spy plot that had been buried in the archives for more than 30 years.
-Even more surprising than that, I learned that I was to play a central role in it.
+Even more surprising, I learned that I was to play a central role in it.

-Through a series of highly unlikely coincidences — including me publishing a book, “Čas proměn,” in July 2021 — I discovered that the Czechoslovak secret police, in the 1980s, had tried (and failed) to actively recruit me to work as a Czechoslovak agent.
-My alter-ego, a prospective operative code-named “INTER,” was to have spied for them in Vienna, where I was living and working as a journalist at the time.
+Through a series of highly unlikely coincidences — including me publishing a book, “Čas proměn,” in July 2021 — I discovered the Czechoslovak secret police in the 1980s had tried to recruit me as a Czechoslovak agent.
+My alter-ego, a prospective operative code-named “INTER,” was to have spied for them in Vienna, where I was living and working at the time.

-This incredible caper is laid out in minute detail in a sprawling surveillance file that the Czechoslovak secret police, the StB, collected on me when I traveled to the country on my reporting trips.
-I only learned of the existence of this file after a researcher with the Prague Institute of Military History, Dr Prokop Tomek, had read my book and decided to search on my behalf in the secret police archives.
+This caper is laid out in minute detail in a sprawling surveillance file the Czechoslovak secret police, the StB, collected on me when I traveled to the country on reporting trips.
+I only learned of its existence after a researcher with the Prague Institute of Military History, Dr Prokop Tomek, read my book and searched the police archives on my behalf.

-I’ve spent the past several months sorting through dusty, yellowing pages in order to better understand and reconstruct the insane plans they had for me.
+I’ve spent the past several months sorting through the dusty pages in order to better understand and reconstruct the strange plans they had for me.
 I thought long and hard about what to do with the information.
 I’m now ready to share what I found.
-Beginning next week, I will publish on this blog the first of five weekly installments in which I will fully lay out the story of “Operation INTER.”
+Beginning next week, I will publish the first of five weekly installments in which I lay out the story of “Operation INTER.”

-My aim with publishing these posts is not simply to entertain, but also to inform.
-My story will show the dizzying scope of surveillance and waste of resources – in my case and in many others as well – that the secret police expended in quenching an insatiable thirst for information.
-It will demonstrate, without a shadow of a doubt, the StB’s extreme cynicism and hubris.
+My aim with publishing these posts is not simply to entertain but also to inform.
+My story will show the dizzying scope of surveillance and waste of resources that the secret police expended in quenching an insatiable thirst for information.
+It will demonstrate, without a shadow of a doubt, the StB’s cynicism and hubris.

 Watch this space.
 I’m sure you’ll find the story as strange, shocking and fascinating as I did.